What is Hip Bursitis?

 Each joint in the body has a bursa sac.
 This sac(s) acts as a cushion to the joint between bones and overlying soft tissue.
 It also provides lubication to reduce friction between tissues and bones as they move across each other.

 Your hip flexors are among the most powerful muscles and tendons in your body.
-They are comprised of your iliopsoas (deep set muscles at the front of your hip), your tensor fasciae latae (outer hip muscle), and your rectus femoris and sartorius (they lie over top of the iliopsoas muscles in your front, upper thigh area).
-Hip flexors help you lift your upper leg to your torso or flex your torso towards your thigh (like when sitting up from a lying down position), they externally rotate your spine and thigh bone, and also limit your hip extension when walking or running.
+They are made-up of your iliopsoas (deep set muscles at the front of your hip), your tensor fasciae latae (outer hip muscle), and your rectus femoris and sartorius (they lie over top of the iliopsoas muscles in your front, upper thigh area).
+The hip flexors help you lift your upper leg to your torso or flex your torso towards your thigh (like when sitting up from a lying down position).
+They help to externally rotate your spine and thigh bone, and also limit your hip extension when walking or running.

-Iliopsoas Bursitis affects the bursa underneath the tendon of your iliopsoas muscle, which becomes inflamed and irritated when your iliopsoas muscle is used.
+Iliopsoas Bursitis affects the bursa underneath the tendon of your iliopsoas muscle, which becomes inflamed and irritated when your iliopsoas muscle is overused.

-Iliopsoas tendinitis and iliopsoas bursitis are similar and often occur at the same time as inflammation of the tendon often causes inflammation of the bursa and vice versa.
-Both of these conditions demonstrate similar symptoms, and are less common that other groin strains.
+Iliopsoas bursitis and iliopsoas tendinitis are similar and often occur at the same time as inflammation of the tendon often causes inflammation of the bursa and vice versa.
+Both of these conditions similar symptoms, and are less common that other groin strains.